 Skills and experience

-You'll get to explore further afield in Stages 2 and 3 to study elements of economic, political and social geography.
+You'll get to explore further afield in Stages 2 and 3 and have the option to complete fieldwork in physical or human geography.

 - New Zealand